squatconf/manifest/README.md

 ## Okay, so you're a bunch of idealists, running a 10-people conference in a dump.

-What you'll get out of SquatConf is in the end exactly what you to put into SquatConf.
+What you'll get out of SquatConf is in the end exactly what you put into SquatConf.

 - Tickets will be donation-based.
 You want a cheap conference?
 Give us nothing.
 You want food?
 Contribute.
 - This won't be a 400-people event, but do you *need* that many people?